vxco/VANTAGE/README.md

 This user manual will help you setup, utilize and identify the software ACSS (Automated Cell Sorting System)

 ## Setup

+### Step By Step Setup Procedure
+This setup procedure will ensure the setting of all variables adjusted correctly to your needs.

 ## Error Codes
 There are three categories of errors, with their respected prefix.